Study Tips for Biology

 - Attending TA office hours if available are another great resource.
 Often TAs are majorly used for laboratories however they have taken the course before and so they often know a large percentage of the material

-- Consult you PASS facilitator or PASC instructor.
-If you do not want to ask your question in front of a group of people in a PASS workshop feel free to go to their office hours or PASC hours to often receive one on one help.
+- Consult your PASS facilitator.
+If you do not want to ask your question in front of a group of people in a PASS workshop feel free to go to their office hours often receive one on one help.

 - Commonly used techniques are concept maps and rewriting notes/making formula sheets

 - Try to learn the information in as many different ways as possible